Choice

 The choice

 If the lives of a million people could be saved at the cost of your own, would you be willing to make the sacrifice?
 If not a million people, is there any number?
-How many of us are willing to sacrifice ourselves for another?
+How many of us are willing to sacrifice ourselves for one other?

 I guess it really depends WHO would be saved, right?
 I bet most parents would take the fall for a child.
 And all the military hero's who make the ultimate sacrifice die for their country?
-I am betting it was really their family... not a bunch of arrogant americans they never met.
-How many question whether or not their country is worth dying for before putting themselves in harms way.
+I am betting it was really their family... not a bunch of arrogant Americans they never met.
+How many question whether or not their country is worth dying for before putting themselves in harms way?
+It comes down to what we value most, and for many duty carries a heavy weight (and obligation).

-How many american were killed for wars we never should have fought.
+How many american were killed for wars we never should have fought?
 Decisions made in the face of fear often have dire consequences.
+And those making the decisions, who are not impacted by those decisions themselves, are the most dangerous.

-I would stand up and state: If the lives of the 'top 150' people on my list would be saved, then I would be willing to die.
-Because if those 150 people died, my life would be empty without them.
+I would stand up and state: If the lives of the ten most important people on my list would be saved, then I would be willing to die.
+Because if all those people died, my life would be empty without them.
+One person, not likely - I have others to lean on.
+But all of them, I feel would justify it.

 Circumstances